daviddcs/nsst/Docs/log.md

 # LOG
 ## Manual entries don't expect to much.

+#### 071201ZJUN2019
+Qeshm ADA randomness improved.

 #### 070732ZJUN2019
 Added Scenario page, don't laugh.

 #### 070629ZJUN2019
-Updated ATO legend with VADMIN, supporting yardstick, prf codes, datalink, and IFF codes.
+Updated ATO legend with line VADMIN, supporting yardstick, prf codes, datalink, and IFF codes.
 Added Sentry 11, 176th vACS E-3, can be spawned and currently has two sets of locations where it patrols moveable by f10 radios.
 --
 Known issues with v47